Tabby: A Language Model Architecture for Tabular and Structured Data Synthesis: Further Experimental Results

 \subsection{Analysis from Tracking the Adaptation to Individual Columns}

+Individual column losses are shown in Figure~\ref{fig:collosses}.
 We observe that Occupancy is the largest contributor to the model's loss until step $32000$.
 While Median Income's loss is initially the second-lowest, it improves little throughout the training process and exhibits the highest loss of all columns at the end of training.
-Additionally, we view that convergence occurs around step $40000$.
+Additionally, convergence occurs across most columns around step $40000$.

 These insights are useful in cases where the model struggles to learn some columns more than others.
 Such information may indicate a need for better preprocessing for a difficult column, or gathering more datapoints to demonstrate the column's distribution.
 Additionally, the ability to track each column's loss individually and to determine that the losses are roughly balanced across columns, rather than very low in some columns and very high in others, may improve trust in the model---we can understand that there is a low, aleatoric error in each column as opposed to a sizeable epistemic error in a few columns.